jpdna/eQTL-analysis-using-ADAM-and-Spark/README.md

 * [Apache Commons Math](http://commons.apache.org/proper/commons-math/)  java package

 # Background
-In statistical genetics, associations tests are often performed between genotype and phenotype.
+In genetics, statistical association tests are performed between genotype and phenotype.
 In the case of a continuous trait such as height, linear regression can be used to associate the dosage (zero, one, or two copies) of an alternative allele at a position in the genome with a quantitative trait.

-Over the past decade it has become possible to measure simultaneously thousands of molecular gene expression phenotypes, the amount of a gene transcript made by a cells (or a cultured cell line) derived from a specific person, and to associate that molecular phenotype with genetic variation within a sample population.
-Thes studies are often termed (eQTL) for expression quantitative trait loci studies.
+Over the past decade it has become possible to measure simultaneously thousands of molecular gene expression phenotypes, the amount of a gene transcript made by a cells derived from a specific person, and to associate this molecular phenotype with genetic variation within a population of samples.
+These studies are often termed (eQTL) for expression Quantitative Trait Loci studies.

-In this demonstration program, genotypes are formated into the efficient ADAM genotype format using Parquet and then Spark is used to perform hundreds of millions of linear regression tests.
+In this demonstration program, genotypes are input fromthe efficient ADAM genotype format which uses Parquet, and then Spark is used to perform billions of linear regression tests.

-For example, in tests described below 450,000 variants with an alternative allele frequency between 10 and 90% are analyzed against 5000 gene exprssion phenotypes in a population of 54 individuals.
+For example, in the tests described below 450,000 variants from chr2 having an alternative allele frequency between 10 and 90% in the European population are analyzed against 5000 gene expression phenotypes in a population of 54 individuals.
 Thus, there is a need to perform 450,000 * 5000 = 2.25 billion statistical tests.

-As discussed in the note at end, dealing with the multiple testing problem in interpreting the output of these tests, is another area where Spark could be applied.
+As discussed in the notes at end, dealing with the multiple testing problem in interpreting the output of these tests, is another area where Spark could be applied.

 # Source Data and References

-Datasets analyzed here are derived from those at: (http://jungle.unige.ch/rnaseq_CEU60/)
+Datasets analyzed here are derived from: (http://jungle.unige.ch/rnaseq_CEU60/)

-Cited in the paper: (http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3836232/)
+Described in the paper: (http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3836232/)

 #Building